 And that’s especially true if you want a system of names – maybe because you’ve got loads of products that need to fit together better, or you need names that make sense all over the world.

 So we help with all of that, but try to keep the consultancy faffery to a minimum.
-Come to us for a name and you’ll get lots of ideas, and ways to sell them in, without the unwieldy legal processes other people might suggest (and the bills that come with them).
+Come to us for a name and you’ll get lots of ideas and ways to sell them in.

 Who you’ll work with